zakur0-Sit/WEB/README.md

         <p> Our intention is to create a web application that is easy to use on any device, from smartphones to laptops, regardless of the platform or operating system, which is why we designed it to be responsive. </p>
          <h2> User Documentation </h2>
         <p> Users can familiarize themselves with our activities and what we offer to meet their needs, while also benefiting from our flexibility through a dynamic system that provides answers to common questions about using the application and resolving any uncertainties.
 All these functionalities are available on the "About" and "Help" pages in the header. </p>
+        <h2> Dependencies </h2>
+        <p> We rely on the latest trending applications by storing a large collection of slippers, allowing users to easily and quickly make purchases when they find something they like. </p>
+         <h2> System Features </h2>
+          <h3>  Reviews and ratings </h3>
+           <p>  Users can leave reviews and ratings for products they have purchased, helping others form opinions about the quality and comfort of the shoes. </p>
+          <h3>  Notifications and Alerts </h3>
+           <p>  Users can opt-in to receive notifications about discounts, promotions, or the arrival of new models in stock. </p>
+          <h3>  Social integration </h3>
+           <p>   Ability to share favorite products on social networks or recommend them to other users. </p>
+          <h3>  User History and Account Management </h3>
+           <p>  Users can view their purchase history, manage account details, and save products to a wishlist for future access.</p>
+           <h3>  Support and Assistance </h3>
+           <p>   A technical support section or real-time chat system to answer user questions and provide live assistance.</p>

         <!-- review? -->
         <!-- review? -->
         <!-- review? -->